Community-Driven Mangrove Rehabilitation Project at Kampung Tenglu Laut Mersing, Johor

 This sustainable model that combines ecological restoration with community empowerment, enhances coastal resilience while supports biodiversity and local livelihoods.
 The initiative aligns with UNIQLO’s ESG priorities and Malaysia’s national conservation policies.

-1. To rehabilitate 1 hectare of degraded mangrove areas through planting activities at Kampung Tenglu Laut, Mersing, Johor;
+1. To rehabilitate degraded mangrove areas through planting activities at Kampung Tenglu Laut, Mersing, Johor;

 2. To strengthen coastal protection through the installation of wave breakers at Kampung Tenglu Laut, Mersing, Johor;